addin12/ktp-verification-ocr-model/README.md

 # Multi Digit Detector for KTP ID Verification

 ## Project Overview
 Numbers are everywhere around us.
-Develop OCR Model for KTP ID Verification Now we are able to extend that to reading multiple digits as shown below.
+0Now we are able to extend that to reading multiple digits as shown below.
 The underlying neural network does both digit localisation and digit detection.
-This can be quite useful in a variety of ML applications like reading labels in the store, license plates, advertisements etc.
+This can be quite useful in a variety of ML applications like reading labels in the store, license plates, advertisements, and of course in ID Card like KTP.

 ![image](https://user-images.githubusercontent.com/25638454/233240154-56509ac2-c086-440d-b882-0c4bd798a3f0.png)